 One of the issues often touted online about asexuality is around its demographics, specifically with regard to age.
 Now, I’m British, so much of what I’m about to say in the rest of this specifically relating to the UK, but I imagine most countries have similar issues and development.

-However, if we look at the wider community, we see the same kind of pattern.
-The leading asexual activists and promoters, as mentioned in another post, tend to be younger; Yasmin Benoit, arguably the most notable asexual figure, was born in 1996; most of the other leading and notable activists are the same age or slightly younger – the top edge of Generation-Z.
+So, if we look at the wider community, we see the same kind of pattern.
+The Williams Institute of Law conducted a survey in 2019 about sexuality, and found that 91% of asexuals surveyed were between 18-27; this age range covered only 61% of non-asexual LGBs.
+Asexuality is thus more common amongst young people.
+And indeed the leading asexual activists and promoters, as mentioned in another post, tend to be younger; Yasmin Benoit, arguably the most notable asexual figure, was born in 1996; most of the other leading and notable activists are the same age or slightly younger – the top edge of Generation-Z.

 And this is great.
 It means upcoming generations have role models to relate to, and a community of peers that proves they are valid, so going forward asexuals and related orientations should never feel lost, alone, or confused about whether they’re just ‘odd’ or not, and therefore never face the same issues people like me faced.

 But it leads to a fundamental question.

 Why is asexuality seen as a ‘young person’ thing?